 Press Enter.
 As the app opens, you hear “Excel Mobile.”

-Note: To learn what the user interface looks like and how to navigate with the keyboard in Excel Mobile, refer to Accessibility in Excel Mobile for Windows 10.
+Note: To learn what the Excel Mobile layout is like and how to navigate with the keyboard in Excel Mobile, choose the Mobile tab in Accessibility in Excel.

 Work with screen readers